Canadian Home Builders’ Association (CHBA)

 ABOUT YOU, THE CANDIDATE

-- A minimum of three (3) years’ recent practical experience conducting research and communicating technical information to a broad audience
+- A minimum of five (5) years’ recent practical work experience in a related field

 Equivalent combinations of education and experience may be considered.

 - Knowledge of emerging economic trends and policy related to the residential construction industry